construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/mantraos-trilogy/00100_mantraos_manifesto.md

 **Community** **sharing** of **sacred** **technology** **practices** - **teaching** **children** **conscious** **device** **use**, **supporting** **elders** in **accessing** **helpful** **technology** **tools**, **coordinating** **with** **neighbors** for **resource** **sharing** and **skill** **exchange**, **contributing** to **global** **mantraOS** **development** through **local** **innovation** and **wisdom** **sharing**.

-## We Call Others to Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Revolution 📢🌍
+## We Call Others to Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Aspiringly-Sacred Technology Revolution 📢🌍

 **We** **call** **technologists** **everywhere** to **remember** that **every** **line** of **code** **written** with **consciousness** **becomes** a **prayer**, that **every** **system** **designed** with **love** **serves** **healing**, that **every** **application** **created** for **community** **empowerment** **contributes** to **planetary** **transformation**.